QianhuiWan/pythonWS/README.md

-# Some notes from python workshop from FAME
+Some notes from python workshop (FAME)